Polemics

 • Separation of church and state

-When we look at Double Jeopardy, it is hard to see how it might derive from any universally held principle or standard of good.
+When we look at Double jeopardy, it is hard to see how it might derive from any universally held principle or standard of good.
 No other civil right when being described, seems to use the wording “…in these circumstances a person is no longer obligated to …”

 In fact, a law which prevents further prosecution for an unsolved crime seems to contradict contemporary concepts of openness, accountability, disclosure and that well known adage “the truth will out”.